Multi-Perspective Issuance Corroboration (MPIC) Arrives

 In line with the CA/Browser Forum’s baseline requirements for issuing publicly trusted TLS and S/MIME certificates, GlobalSign is implementing this change to improve security and assurance in the domain control validation process.

-MPIC was introduced to mitigate BGP hijacking, and similar attacks which could be leveraged to manipulate the results of domain claims or CAA records.
+MPIC was introduced to mitigate BGP hijacking, and similar attacks which could be leveraged to manipulate the results of domain lookups in support of domain validation or the CAA validation for issuance.
 As the name suggests, “Multi-Perspective Issuance Corroboration” means when a CA performs domain control validation (DCV), it must run these checks from multiple perspectives or from multiple, independent geographic network locations.

 How Does This Affect You?